Warrant issued for Carmichaels man after threatening three people with a gun

 Assault charges have been filed against a Carmichaels man after he allegedly pointed a loaded pistol at patrons outside of a Greene County bar and threatened to kill them.

-Police said Ryan R. Kerr, 37, was “hustling people at pool” at the Crucible Citizen Club along First Street in Crucible at 3:17 a.m. last Wednesday.
+Police said Ryan R. Kerr, 37, was “hustling people at pool” at the Crucible Citizen Club along First Street in Crucible at 3:17 a.m. on May 19.

 At some point, Austin Tyson asked him to stop, and the two started talking about the military, according to court paperwork.